 Masterclip Cordless HD Roamer

-This is Masterclip’s best heavier duty cordless clipper – it allows you to clip anywhere and saves the hassle and worry of trailing power cables.
+If you’re looking for a cordless heavy-duty clipper, this Masterclip handset could be the one for you.
 The batteries are stored neatly in the handset making it ideal for clipping fidgety, nervous horses and youngstock.
 It’s one of the heavier handsets, but it does have to accommodate the batteries, which not all cordless clippers do.
-The HD Roamer comes with two rechargeable Li-ion batteries and offers a run time of up to two hours per battery, so there is plenty of time to carry out a full clip in comfort.
-It can cope with any type of coat and a variety of A2 clipper blades can be used with this clipper to offer a superfine, fine, medium or coarse finish.
+The HD Roamer comes with two rechargeable Li-ion batteries, which provide plenty of time to carry out a full clip.
+It can cope with any type of coat and a variety of A2 clipper blades can be used to offer a superfine, fine, medium or coarse finish.
 It comes in a sturdy carry case with two batteries, charger, clipper oil, cleaning brush and one set of premium A2 blades.

 How to choose the best horse clippers for you